Top Rated Michigan No Fault Lawyers Handling No Fault Insurance Cases for Attendant Care, Medical Expenses, & Wage Loss Claims

 Our Michigan No Fault insurance attorneys will represent you in your Michigan car accident case under our NO FEE PROMISE.
 This means that you will not be charged any legal fees whatsoever unless we obtain a settlement or recovery for you.
 You have absolutely no obligation for legal fees unless we win your case.
 If we do not obtain a settlement for you, you owe us nothing!

-For more information regarding your rights on Michigan No-Fault Insurance Benefits or if your insurance company has terminated your benefits, call us now at (800) 606-1717 to speak with one of our Michigan No Fault Insurance Lawyers about your case, or simply submit this contact form and we will get back to you quickly.
+For more information regarding your rights on Michigan No-Fault Insurance Benefits or if your insurance company has terminated your benefits, call us now at (800) 606-1717 to speak with one of our Michigan No Fault Insurance Lawyers about your case.

 We represent clients in Michigan No-Fault insurance lawsuits against all auto insurance companies, including Allstate, State Farm, AAA, Auto Club of Michigan, Citizens, Titan, Progressive, Grange, Auto Owners, Hastings Mutual, Nationwide, Fremont, Geico, Farmers, Farm Bureau, AIG, Liberty Mutual, and all other auto insurance companies.